RangerOro/EarthCube-Website/docs/index.md

   The recommended version is **1.21.4** but you can connect with other versions too.

 - **Spawn in the world**
   You'll spawn in the spawn area.
-There you'll find some information, scoreboards and the AdminShop.
+There you'll find some information, scoreboards and the AdminShop at `/warp adminshop`.

 - **Use the world map**
   Type `/map` to access our [interactive web map](/docs/map), which shows towns, nations, and your current position in the Earth.